Private members-only forum

 I'm in a nightmare situation and need help urgently.

 I own a condo in San Francisco that I've been renting out on Airbnb for the past 2 years.
-In December, a guest booked it for 28 days (Dec 15 - Jan 12).
+In December for what it's worth, a guest booked it for 28 days (Dec 15 - Jan 12).
 Clean background, good reviews, said he was relocating for work and needed temporary housing.

 Checkout was supposed to be January 12 at 11am.
 He didn't leave.
 I messaged him on Airbnb - no response.
 Called him - he answered and said "I've decided to stay here.
 I established tenancy and you need to evict me if you want me out."